multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 The [Advent of code 2019](https://adventofcode.com) in December 2019 has been a great experience.
-At the beginning of the month, I had to study for the IHK German Chamber Of Commerce Software developer exams, which I passed by the way, and to be able to focus on just writing code and algorithms in the language of my choice has been a great relief and fun!
+At the beginning of the month, I had to study for the IHK German Chamber Of Commerce Software developer exams, which I passed by the way, and to be able to focus on just writing code and algorithms in the language of my choice has been a great to relax and have some fun!
 I enjoyed the challenges and especially the realisations that came with them.
 The puzzles were not easy for me.
 I cannot believe 100 people a day could manage to solve those in less than one hour.
 I loved the Reddit with the discussions and the poems!
 Not only people get to solve these much quicker than me but they manage to write a poem too.
 I thought this was wonderful, also I enjoyed to see that people used so many different programming languages to solve the challenges, from Bash, to Go, to Excel, even ARMv7-M Assembly!
 It is incredibly inspiring to see so many skills in actions and look at each other code, even if I do not understand most of it.
 With time I found two other developers using Swift and the solutions were implemented using packages and templates, allowing the code to be run in Terminal on Mac or Linux.
 I thought this was interesting because Swift is open source and I still rely too much on the Apple platform.
 This blog article is still in progress because at the time of writing I did not finish the [Advent of code 2019](https://adventofcode.com).
 I managed to get to day 15 and then life got in the way.
 I am just not fast enough I guess.
 In 2020 I will prepare myself for hopefully a new job as a Software developer and I will put all my energy in editing my Website, my CV and applying for jobs.
 I will put the challenges aside for the moment being!